 This is an updated uLisp version of the classic Aduino Blink program, traditionally used to verify that your Arduino board is working correctly.

-This one blinks out the series of prime numbers, starting with 2, 3, 5, 7, 11, etc, up to the largest integer that uLisp can represent, 32767.
+This one blinks out the series of prime numbers on the built-in LED, starting with 2, 3, 5, 7, 11, etc, up to the largest integer that 8/16‑bit versions of uLisp can represent, 32767.
 You could also use this to demonstrate the existence of intelligent life to visiting aliens.

-First, the routine pri returns t if its argument is prime, and nil if it's composite:
+First, the routine prime returns t if its argument is prime, and nil if it's composite:

 It will run on any uLisp platform.